tshradheya/shrad-foodpanda-de/README.md

 # FoodPanda Data Engineering - Shradheya

-This repository is for the solution to take home exam for Foodpanada Data Engineering Position
+This repository is for the solution to take home exam for Foodpanda Data Engineering Position

 ## Setup